kglw-dot-net/phase1/releases/eyes-like-the-sky/index.md

 ---
-title: "Eyes Like The Sky, 2013"
+title: "Eyes Like The Sky"
 ---

 ![album cover of Eyes Like The Sky](./cover.jpg)